 This Lata Mangeshkar number for Hema Malini’s event film from the early ‘80s is all things evergreen.
 Designed with every Khayyam element astutely in place, ‘Ae Dil-e-Nadaan’ is equally notable for Mangeshkar’s splendid vocals as well as the way it has been picturized.

 7. Kabhi Kisiko Muqammal Jahan Nahi Milta (Aahista Aahista)

-A song that has found few more recreations in the future, ‘Kabhi Kisiko Muqammal Jahan Nahi Milta’ comes in two versions.
-My pick is the one by Asha Bhosle who seems to be re-enacting the sway of her Umrao Jaan tracks which released in the same year.
+A song that has found few more recreations in the future, ‘Kabhi Kisiko Muqammal Jahan Nahi Milta’ comes in two versions (by Asha Bhosle and Bhupinder).
+My pick is the one by Asha who seems to be re-enacting the sway of her Umrao Jaan tracks which released in the same year.
 Interestingly enough, the composition sounds eerily in the same zone as that of the Muzaffar Ali classic.

 6. Aap Yun Faaslon Se (Shankar Hussain)